Cauliflower ear

 Cauliflower ear is an irreversible condition that occurs when the external portion of the ear is hit and develops a blood clot or other collection of fluid under the perichondrium.
 This separates the cartilage from the overlying perichondrium that supplies its nutrients, causing it to die and resulting in the formation of fibrous tissue in the overlying skin.
 As a result, the outer ear becomes permanently swollen and deformed, resembling a cauliflower, hence the name.

-The condition is common in wrestling, boxing, and kickboxing, in martial arts such as Brazilian jiu-jitsu, judo, sumo, and mixed martial arts, and in full-contact sports such as rugby union and rugby league.
+The condition is common in sport wrestling, professional wrestling, boxing, and kickboxing, in martial arts such as Brazilian jiu-jitsu, judo, sumo, and mixed martial arts, and in full-contact sports such as rugby union and rugby league.

 Presentation

 People presenting with possible auricular hematoma often have additional injuries (for example, head/neck lacerations) due to the frequently traumatic causes of auricular hematoma.
 The ear itself is often tense, fluctuant, and tender with throbbing pain.
 However, because of potentially more remarkable injuries often associated with auricular hematoma, it can easily be overlooked without directed attention.